Last Updated on: 28th November 2023, 11:42 am

-A parrot’s envious and territorial behavior can resemble how it behaves when stressed or lacks attention.
-Of course, it’s easier to determine jealousy when directed at people or animals.
+A parrot’s envious behavior can resemble how it behaves when stressed or lacks attention.
+Of course, it’s easier to determine jealousy when directed at humans or animals.

 Signs of Jealousy in Parrots

 The parrot may stand up straight and alert to confront or attack someone it dislikes.

 Flared Tail Feathers

-The tail will be flared when feeling angry.
+The tail will be flared when feeling hostile.

-Parrots will crouch and flap their wings briskly to make themselves look bigger and more threatening.
+Parrots crouch and flap their wings briskly to make themselves look bigger and more threatening.
 Larger parrots, like cockatoos, are prone to this behavior.

-A parrot will pace around the person it dislikes to intimidate.
+A parrot will pace around the person it dislikes to intimidate them.
 This is done to monitor the person or animal that might get too close to its favorite human.

 Parrots use sounds to communicate their positive and negative feelings.
-Excessive screaming and squawking are how many parrots vocalize their dislike and annoyance.
+Excessive screaming and squawking are how many parrots vocalize their dislike.

 A parrot may fly about to get the owner’s attention.
 Flying also shows the person that the parrot dislikes who controls that territory.

 Why Do Parrots Get Jealous?

 According to the National Academy of Sciences, parrots have a similar number of neurons in their forebrain as primates.
 Monogamous primates can grow jealous to the same extent as humans.

 This indicates that complex feelings of envy are present in intelligent animals.
 If parrots are capable of developing emotions that are non-instinctual, jealousy is to be expected.

-Another study looked at how the early breeding method influenced parrots as adults.
+Another study explored how the early breeding method influenced parrots as adults.
 In Applied Animal Behavior Science, the behavior of the following parrots was observed:

 Dependency on Humans